GoldenbergLab/python-project-template/README.md

 This is a template for Python Projects in Goldenberg Lab.
 To use this template, please:

 - **1.** Download Anaconda and Python.
 We recommend starting with the latest Python version and Anaconda version.
 The tutorial [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html) is helpful.
 - **2.** Anaconda will automatically install Jupyter notebook.
 We recommend using Jupyter notebook for the analysis because it allows users to easily run code with instant feedback.
+We have also created an `environment_set_up_activation.ipynb` Jupyter notebook that will help you create your working environment.

 ## Use this template if its already been created